-Along with Thunderhawk, Shivering Timbers is one ride you cannot miss if you love roller coasters as much as I do.
+Along with Thunderhawk, Shivering Timbers at Michigan’s Adventure is one ride you cannot miss if you love roller coasters as much as I do.
 With a maximum height of 125 feet and a reputation as the longest wooden coaster in Michigan, Cedar Fair calls it “the park’s signature attraction.”
 As a recent rider, I can certainly vouch for this.

-3. Mad Mouse
+Mad Mouse Roller Coaster

 A childhood favorite of mine, Mad Mouse is a good fit for anyone who can stomach being on a roller coaster.
 It’s a fast and exhilarating ride that never ceases to surprise you no matter how many times you’ve ridden it.
 It’s what you first see when you pull into the parking lot, and it’s what you should ride before anything else.
 Mad Mouse’s wait will likely be the longest of any of the rides, even on days where the park isn’t very busy.

 ‘Short and sweet’ is Michigan’s Adventure’s interpretation of a traditional Corkscrew ride.
 When it was built in 1979, it was the very first roller coaster at the park (which, at that point, was functioning under the name “Deer Park Funland”).
 In my opinion, this ride is so short that it’s not worth going on more than once.
 Knowing this, your ride on the Corkscrew should not be taken for granted.
-It’s rare that a ride from the 1970’s still functions as good as this one does.
+It’s rare that a ride from the 1970s still functions as well as this one does.

-5. Zach’s Zoomer
+Zach’s Zoomer Kids’ Coaster

-I visited the park on a June Saturday when it was nearly empty, and my friend and I walked right onto Zach’s Zoomer.
+We visited the park on a June Saturday when it was nearly empty, and my friend and I walked right onto Zach’s Zoomer.
 While it is technically a kid’s coaster, I found it to be rather fun.
 A ride on Zoomer is worth experiencing, no matter your age.

-6. Wolverine Wildcat
+Wolverine Wildcat Wooden Rollercoaster

 The Wolverine Wildcat feels like a smaller version of Shivering Timbers.
 While it’s a pretty good wooden coaster, it’s kind of like Corkscrew.
 That is, if you make the trip out to Michigan’s Adventure, you may as well try it out.

-7. Half Pint Paradise
+Half Pint Paradise

-8. The Funnel of Fear
+Funnel of Fear Water Slide

 One of the staples of Wildwater Adventure is the “Funnel of Fear.”
 I have fond memories of this ride when I used to go on it with my family as a child, and I’m sure your family and friends will too.

-9. Grand Rapids
+Grand Rapids River Ride

 The name of this water ride is too perfect not to include on this list.
 On hot days, this “river rapids ride” will cool you off by getting you totally soaked.
 Trust me from experience, don’t go on this ride if you’re not in the mood to be wet for a few hours.